Works of Mercy

 https://www.projectrefreshinc.com

 Founded in July of 2020, Project Refresh, Inc. is a non-profit organization that believes that access to a refreshing shower is a basic human right that no one should be denied.
+Contact them via email at volunteer@projectrefreshinc.com

 Via Cognitive Health (on Washington Road across from California Dreaming)